 Enter the RADIUS server timeout in seconds, after which a retry is sent if the RADIUS server does not respond.

-If you specify a realm prefix string, the string is placed at the beginning of the user name when the name is sent to the RADIUS server.
+If you enter a realm prefix string, the string is placed at the beginning of the user name when the name is sent to the RADIUS server.
 For example, if the user name is entered as jdoe and the realm prefix DOMAIN-A\ is specified, the user name DOMAIN-A\jdoe is sent to the RADIUS server.
-If you do not configure these fields, only the user name that is entered is sent.
+If you do not configure the Realm text boxes, only the user name that is entered is sent.

-(Optional) If you specify a realm suffix, the string is placed at end of the user name.
-For example, if the suffix is @myco.com, the username firstname.lastname@example.org is sent to the RADIUS server.
+Realm suffix (Optional) If you specify a realm suffix, the string is placed at the end of the user name.
+For example, if the suffix is @myco.com, the user name firstname.lastname@example.org is sent to the RADIUS server.